Acupuncture FAQs Melbourne

-What does Fertility Acupuncture do?It aims to diagnose, rebalance and improve your health in order for you to achieve a strong, healthy pregnancy.
+What does Fertility Acupuncture do?It aims to diagnose, rebalance and improve your health to support a good, healthy pregnancy.
 Learn more about a Fertility Consultation with Ilana here.
 Pre-conception care treatment starts 3-6 months before you want to start trying.
 Pre-conception care can support you to have a healthy, thriving baby.

-How often do I require treatment for Fertility?Usually once weekly.
-As both acupuncture and Chinese Herbs are essential for nourishing fertility, Dr. Ilana often sees patients fortnightly for Acupuncture with a two-week herb prescription.
-Treatment around the period and ovulation work well.
-Chinese Herbs are very important for fertility.
-Many women are physically burnt out and running low on reserves.
-For reasons such as living in a busy, polluted city such as Auckland.
-Getting older, and a history of working high level jobs with little rest.
+How often do I require treatment for Fertility?Usually once weekly to fortnightly.
+Dr. Ilana often sees patients fortnightly for Acupuncture with a two-week herb prescription.
+Treatment is timed around the period and ovulation.
 She can also refer and recommend Fertility Specialists as appropriate should you need a good referral.
-Acupuncture works well to support IVF, ideally weekly throughout the cycle and before and after transfer.

 What do I bring to my first treatment?Please bring any medical reports or blood tests that will aid an accurate diagnosis such as ultrasounds, blood tests and x-rays.

 Do you only treat fertility?
-What about other conditions?Ilana is experienced in treating many other conditions beyond fertility.
-Such as pregnancy support, musculoskeletal, immunity, pain, digestion, mens’, womens’ and childrens’ health.
+What about other conditions?Ilana is experienced in supporting many other conditions beyond fertility.
+Such as pregnancy support, musculoskeletal, immunity, pain, digestion, both mens’ and womens’ health.
 Please contact Ilana if you would like to find out more.

 I have already started my IVF Cycle, is it too late to start?No, you can start Acupuncture support at any time.
-The best time to start your treatment is 3 months before you start your IVF cycle.
+The best time to start is 3-6 months before you start your IVF cycle.

 Do I need to eat well?Yes, think of your baby as a seed.
 You need to plant it in nutritious soil.
 The seed requires the right conditions to grow.
 If its parents were healthy then it’s likely it will be healthy.
 Thus it will grow well and you give it the best start to life.

 I need to lose some weight, what is your opinion on this for fertility?I prefer my patients who need to lose weight to focus on being healthy.
 For example, by drinking water and herbal tea to enjoying a nutritious and varied wholesome diet.
 Exercise regularly and being good to yourself helps too.
-They seem to fall pregnant more easily when they do this.
 Then continue to stay healthy throughout pregnancy and not gain too much weight.
-Start your treatment three months before you want to start trying for a baby.
+Pre-conception care begins three months before you want to start trying for a baby.

-Can I have acupuncture if I’m pregnant?Yes.
+Can I have Acupuncture if I’m pregnant?Yes.
 It is completely safe to have Acupuncture when you are pregnant.
-Notably it can help prevent miscarriage, manage any pathological signs, symptoms or pains during your pregnancy.
 Ilana has years of experience in private practice with fertility and pregnancy patients.
 Please make sure that Ilana is aware that you are pregnant or are trying to conceive.
 For birth preparation and labour induction Acupuncture, the best time to start is usually at 36 weeks.
 Please ask Ilana if you are unsure when to start.
 For many women, pregnancy is a wonderful and cherished time.
 However, for some it can be draining, physically challenging and very uncomfortable.
 Pregnancy-related symptoms can dramatically affect the quality of life of a pregnant woman.
-Sometimes to the point of anxiety or depression.
-Because there are very few options available that are effective yet safe for both mum and baby.

 I am pregnant!
 How often should I have acupuncture?Congratulations, that is wonderful news!
-The frequency of treatment depends on your history and presentation.
+The frequency of Acupuncture depends on your history and presentation.
 For women who have a history of miscarriage, weekly Acupuncture is recommended with Chinese Herbal support.
 Women who have had previously healthy pregnancies may only need Acupuncture fortnightly for wellbeing, sickness prevention and relaxation.
-Acupuncture can reduce the risk of miscarriage.
-Also it can abate morning sickness, without taking drugs.
-Did you know Acupuncture can help with general health complaints in pregnancy?
+Did you know Acupuncture may help with general health complaints in pregnancy?
 Such as back & pelvis pain, fatigue, swelling to stress.
-Even in the last trimester, Acupuncture prepares you for a natural labour.
-It can help turn breech babies and even get labour going if you are overdue.
+Even in the last trimester, Acupuncture can support the body to prepare for a natural labour.
+It can help turn breech babies and can even get labour going if you are overdue.

-Are you experienced in treating pregnant women?Yes, Ilana has been treating pregnant women with acupuncture and Chinese herbs for over 8 years.
+Are you experienced in treating pregnant women?Yes, Ilana has been treating pregnant women with Acupuncture and Chinese herbs for over 9 years.
 She is passionate about inspiring and supporting couples who are trying to conceive or who have conceived, and to ensure you have the best possible health during pregnancy.

 How does Acupuncture help?Acupuncture helps to reduce stress, regulate hormones, block pain receptors, improve blood flow and maintain homeostasis.

-When do I start Acupuncture birth preparation and labour induction?In preparation for birth, acupuncture is recommended from 36 weeks gestation, weekly for 3-4 weeks.
+When do I start Acupuncture birth preparation and labour induction?In preparation for birth, Acupuncture is recommended from 36 weeks gestation, weekly for 3-4 weeks.
 Treatment focuses on softening the cervix, relaxing and softening the ligaments, regulating the hormones and reducing stress.
-Did you know Acupuncture has can help start labour?
+Did you know Acupuncture may help start labour?
 It can encourage and progress labour, once the due date is reached.
 Once overdue, Ilana will work out a frequency of treatment to support spontaneous labour.